FROM THE PUBLISHER

 Today more and more instrumentalists wish to perform baroque music in an expressive manner reflecting stylistic practices of that era.
 The purpose of the present handbook is to help lute and theorbo players discover the most important tools for achieving this goal.
 We will never know precisely how baroque music was played, but can come closer to understanding the priorities of the time.
 A key to performing music of the baroque era is rhetorical expression.
 While striving to play in a stylistic manner we must keep in mind the purpose of rhetorical performance: to communicate passions and elevate the lives of our listeners.
 It is with this in mind that Performing Baroque Music on the Lute & Theorbo has been written.
+Available on Amazon sites worldwide.

 As we go further into the 21st century, more and more classical guitarists wish to play baroque and galant music in a manner reflecting stylistic understanding of those eras.
 We will never know precisely how the music was played then, but can come closer to understanding the priorities of the time.
 The common denominator of music in our chosen period is rhetorical expression.
 Historical Performance Practice, by bringing us closer to the essence of the music, gives us not only more understanding but - above all - more possibilities for moving our listeners.
 While striving to play in a stylistic manner, we must never forget the goal of performance: to communicate passions and elevate the lives of our listeners.
 It is with this in mind that the present book has been written.
+Available on Amazon sites worldwide.

 This tutor, written by an experienced performer and teacher (Schola Cantorum Basiliensis, Basel Conservatory of Music, Bern Conservatory of Music), presents the classical guitarist with the tools to understand standard harmonization and style in the Baroque period.
 Its purpose is to help guitarists develop the resources to play continuo in a manner that is expressive, effective and stylistic.